hyssostech/sketch-thru-plan-sdk-net/samples/README.md

 Default parameters are set in [appsettings.json](./appsettings.json), within an `App` section:

-* StpHost - address of the machine executing the STP engine, e.g. localhost
+* StpConnection - where the STP engine is running, e.g. localhost:9555
-* StpPort - port STP listens to - the default is 9555
 * MapImagePath - path to a file containing the image of the map that is displayed by the app,
 * MapTopLat - Latitude of the top left corner of the map image
 * MapLeftLon - Longitude of the top left corner of the map image